 I’m a product designer and front-end developer living and working in San Francisco.
-I love design systems, code, economics, red pandas, karaoke, purple things, and learning.
+I love design systems, writing code, red pandas, karaoke, purple, and learning new things.

 Sometimes people call me Chelsea.

 The following is a curated collection of projects I'm most proud of.
 For my full resume and work history, see my LinkedIn.